trevclaridge/eleventy_blog/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 date: 2025-07-04
 ---

 Inspired by [this video about the benefits of storing work as plaintext from No Boilerplate on YouTube](https://youtu.be/WgV6M1LyfNY?si=Tza_82vvo6qPo_DC) (highly recommend giving it a watch), I recently moved all my various notes for my game *Writ of Rulers* to a [Git repository hosted on GitHub](https://github.com/trevclaridge/Writ-of-Rulers).
-For this post, I wanted to talk a little bit about what movitated me to do so, what kinds of issues you might face in the process, and then how I plan to continue to utilize the benefits this new system provides me.
+For this post, I wanted to talk a little bit about what motivated me to do so, what kinds of issues you might face in the process, and then how I plan to continue to utilize the benefits this new system provides me.
 If I can pique your interest towards possibly following suit, that's a nice bonus!

 ## What is Git?